boralyl/boralyl.github.io/_posts/2020-12-28-building_a_home_assistant_custom_component_part_5.md

 I sincererly hope that these posts have helped you understand how you can develop your own custom component (and possibly even add it to Home Assistant at some point in the future).
-Many of the concepts documented in these posts also apply to the official Home Assistant code base, so I highly encourage you to contribute or become a code owner of an integration.
+Many of the concepts documented in these posts also apply to the official Home Assistant code base, so I highly encourage you to contribute or become a code owner of an existing integration.